 We strongly encourage a child be referred to A Special Wish Foundation to receive a wish soon after their diagnosis if possible to bring excitement and anticipation of having a wish fulfilled.
 We do not have restrictions as to the state of the child's condition to be scheduled for a wish, only that the child is diagnosed with having a life-threatening condition.

-We are unable to grant wishes such as motorized vehicles or in-ground pools.
-Also we are unable to grant wishes for international travel, cruises or outside the continental United States due to risk and liability.
-We also do not grant wishes such as medical equipment, home improvements or cash.
+We are unable to grant wishes such as motorized vehicles, in-ground pools, travel outside of the United States and Canada, medical equipment, home improvements or cash.

 Every attempt is made to include the wish child's immediate family living in the same house with the child.
 If the wish child is an only child, they are permitted to have a companion also participate in the wish.
 We also permit a nurse to attend if the child is in need of professional medical assistance.